 Office 365 plans with Groups

-Office 365 is made available in a good variety of subscription plans.
+Office 365 is available in a good variety of subscription plans.
 This is to ensure that each category of users is getting the best output.
 Office 365 Groups is supported in any plan with SharePoint Online and Exchange Online.
-If you are using a Yammer-only or Exchange-only plan, you can still gain some of the amazing features of the Office 365 Groups.
+If you are using a Yammer-only or Exchange-only plan, you can still gain some of the amazing features of the Groups.

 Guest access is very useful in case you need to grant access to conversations, calendar invitation, and files to a partner, supplier or consultant.
 A group owner can allow access to a guest.
 This way your team can easily collaborate with people outside the organization.
-Now you will be able to manage Office 365 groups efficiently.
+Now you will be able to manage groups efficiently.

-Dock 365 Intranet Portal
+Learn more about Dock 365 Intranet Portal

 Dock is a Pre-Built intranet portal for your organization.
 It is powered by Microsoft SharePoint & Office 365.
 Dock also comes with project management, contract management, and many other business productivity features.
 Dock creates sustained, connections and conversations across the organization, promoting better employee experience and organizational performance.